 Even if global warming can be limited to 1.5°C, significant additional investment will still need to be made in measures to adapt to the effects of climate change that are already locked in due to past emissions of greenhouse gases.
 The main effects include increased flooding, droughts and heat waves.
 For instance, in England around one in six properties and over half of water and sewage treatment works are in areas at risk of flooding from rivers, the sea or surface water.
 The greater the increase in climate change the greater will be the need - and the higher the cost - of adaptation.
-There will also be limits to the ability to adapt, for instance in being able to protect coastal infrastructure and communities.
+There are also limits to the ability to adapt, for instance in being able to protect coastal infrastructure and communities and in the ability of plants and animals, including our main food crops, being able to adapt as fast as the climate changes.